16 March 2021

 A big reason for that is the fact that Next.js is built on top of React – a frontend development library for building user interfaces, which is our first choice when it comes to web applications.

 But it wouldn’t be enough if Next.js wasn’t really good at what it does… right – so what does it do exactly!?
-In order to explain it, we need to go over a couple terms.
+In order to properly get started, we need to go over a couple terms.

 Server side rendering & static site generation with Next.js